-The Bits themselves all connect magnetically, making them easy to assemble and disassemble, and the app does a great job walking you through putting R2 together - and taking him apart - to make sure nothing breaks.
+The Bits connect magnetically, making them easy to assemble and disassemble, and the app does a great job walking you through putting R2 together and taking him apart.

-There are even guides on how to customise the body using household objects - like a flowerpot head dome or a juice carton body - so that keen inventors can truly make R2 entirely their own.
+There are even guides on how to customise the body using household objects - such as a flowerpot head dome or a juice carton body - so that keen inventors can make R2 entirely their own.

 Another robot available from the Apple store (£119.95) is the Sphero SPRK+.
-This is an evolution of the original Sphero, and is designed to be both fun to play with and also – as with other robots here – to inspire kids to learn to code.
+This is an evolution of the original Sphero, and is designed to be fun to play with and to inspire kids to learn to code.

-But you can also program it to travel a certain route and you can hold it and use as a controller for other apps and games.
+But you can also program it to travel a certain route, and you can hold it and use it as a controller for other apps and games.

 Read our full Sphero SPRK+ review.